-want to know if you have allowed tumah to fester to a level that, if the Holy One were to shine the high-beam level of the Light of His Countenance on you, would constitute tzara'at, just ask yourselves these ten questions:
+If you want to know if you have allowed tumah to fester to a level that, if the Holy One were to shine the high-beam level of the Light of His Countenance on you, would expose soul-lesions of tzara'at, just ask yourselves these ten questions:

-- 1. Am I dissatisfied with my lot in life?
+- 1. Am I resentful (as opposed to content and thankful) with respect to my lot in life?
 Unhappy?
 Discouraged?
 Depressed? - 2.
 Am I worried?
 Anxious?
 Afraid?
 Obsessed with evil and/or evildoers? - 3.
 Am I jealous?
 Envious?
-Obsessed with 'equality', 'fairness', and/or 'justice'? - 4.
+Obsessed with man's abstract ideas/definitions of concepts like 'equality', 'fairness', and/or 'justice'? - 4.
 Am I angry?
 Irritable?
 Frustrated?
 Outraged? - 5.
 Am I easily offended?
 Quick to judge others?
 Unforgiving? - 6.
 Do I indulge lustful thoughts?
 Am I sensual?
 Sentimental?
-Fleshly-appetite motivated and driven? - 7.
+Fleshly appetite motivated and driven? - 7.
 Am I prone to involve myself in interpersonal, political, ideological, or theological drama? - 8.
 Am I resentful?
 Vengeful?
+Judgmental?
 Obsessed with seeing others 'get what's coming to them' and/or 'deserve'? - 9.
-Do I feel like a victim?
+Do I see myself, my family, my class, or my ethnicity through the lens of victimhood?
 Am I constantly thinking and/or talking about the hurts, wrongs, injustices and/or insults that I feel I, my family, or my ethnicity/culture has endured in the past? - 10.
 When I communicate with others, how much of what I say or write consists of complaint?
 Accusation?
 Manipulation?
 Self-Promotion?
 Bragging?
 Exaggeration?
 Gossip?
 Insult?
 Derogative labeling/name-calling?
 Character-assassination?
 Sarcasm?
 Profanity?
 Lewd talk?